WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Europa**: 10 minute program, produced by Pelican Films Inc..<br />
 **Eurovision Song Contest**: 2 hour program, produced by Telefis Eireann and initially distributed by NET in 1971.
 It was originally shot in color. *Aired as an episode of [Fanfare](/about-the-american-archive/projects/net-catalog/series/fanfare).*<br/>
 **An Evening with the Vienna Philharmonic**: 90 minute program, produced by Austrian Television and NET and initially distributed by NET in 1971.
 It was originally shot in black and white. *Aired as an episode of [Fanfare](/about-the-american-archive/projects/net-catalog/series/fanfare).*<br/>
-**An Evening's Journey to Conway, Mass.**: 1 hour program, produced by WGBH and NET and initially distributed by NET in 1967.
+**An Evening's Journey to Conway, Mass.**: 1 hour program, produced by GBH and NET and initially distributed by NET in 1967.
 It was originally shot on videotape in color.  *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Ever on Sunday: Children's Jazz Festival**<br />
 **Every 7th Child**: 1 hour program.<br />
 **Every Tenth Man: A Study of Homosexuality**: 1 hour program, produced by the Canadian Broadcasting Corporation and initially distributed by NET in 1965.
 It was originally shot on videotape. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>